JayTeeGeezy/pypunters/README.rst

 To scrape a horse's profile from a specified URL, call the scrape_horses method on the scraper instance as follows:

-	>>> horse = scraper.scrape_horses(url)
+	>>> horse = scraper.scrape_horse(url)

-The scrape_horses method will return a dictionary containing the following keys representing the horse's details:
+The scrape_horse method will return a dictionary containing the following keys representing the horse's details:

 +----------------------+-------------+-------------------------------------------------------------------------------------+
 | Key                  | Type        | Description                                                                         |